 The town itself has just one main street that winds along the curve of the Mekong River, lined with stalls selling handicrafts made by Laotians and locals.
 Enjoy a fish dinner on the waterfront while the sun sets over the mountains.
 Sweeping views of Laos over the Mekong River can be found here at any time of day, with the hills of Chiang Saen providing the village backdrop.

 Wat Phra That Doi Pu Khao

-Head from the centre of Sop Ruak to Wat Phra That Doi Pu Khao to see the ruins of an ancient temple believed to have been built by the ruler of Wiang Hirannakhon Ngoen Yang, once the capital of the Lanna kingdom.
+Head from the center of Sop Ruak to Wat Phra That Doi Pu Khao to see the ruins of an ancient temple believed to have been built by the ruler of Wiang Hirannakhon Ngoen Yang, once the capital of the Lanna kingdom.
 The chapel and crumbling chedis are all that remain of the temple today, but the brick viharn has been renovated, as well as a shrine that women are prohibited to enter.
 Archaeologists date the temple to the 14th century, but legend has it that it was built as far back as the 8th century.

 Browse the temple ruins, then take in the surrounding area.
-From the hilltop, you can look over Sop Ruak, the Mekong River and much of the Golden Triangle.
+From the hilltop, you can look over Sop Ruak, the Mekong River, and much of the Golden Triangle.

 Hall of Opium and House of Opium

 There are two museums in the region where you can learn more about the history of opium in the Golden Triangle.
 Both are essential for anyone interested in deepening their understanding of the area’s complex history.

 The Hall of Opium Museum is the larger of the two.
 Owned by a Thai Royal Family foundation, it focuses on the wider historical context of opium and the broader impact of the drug trade.
 It’s an interactive experience, featuring multimedia exhibitions designed to make education fun.